funakoshi2718/funakoshi-miner/README.md

 Funakoshi-Miner is the fastest miner for **Bitcoin-Gold** with the new Proof-Of-Work algorithm,

-How to run Funakoshi-Miner on Windows and choose the test-pool btg-testnet.miningspot.net:
+How to run Funakoshi-Miner on Windows and choose the Suprnova BitcoinGold pool:

+     funakoshiMiner.exe -l btg.suprnova.cc -u your-account-name.worker-name

+How to run Funakoshi-Miner on Linux and choose the miningpoolhub BitcoinGold pool:

+     funakoshiMiner -l europe.equihash-hub.miningpoolhub.com:20595 -u your-account-name.worker-name
+         or
+     funakoshiMiner --server us-east.equihash-hub.miningpoolhub.com --port 20595 --user your-account-name.worker-name

+How to run Funakoshi-Miner on Windows and choose btgpool:

-     funakoshiMiner.exe -l btg-testnet.miningspot.net -u your-btg-test-wallet.worker-name -144
+     funakoshiMiner.exe -l eu.btgpool.pro -u your-btg-wallet-address.worker-name    (eu. or us. or asia.)

-     Test pool test-pool.bitcoingold.org is also supported.

 The following **BitcoinGold pools** are supported:

      suprnova, miningpoolhub, pool.gold, btgpool.pro, solo.btgpool.pro, coinblockers.com,